What is UHack?

-Remember: Your video should not take more than a few hours out of your weekend if you keep it simple.
+Tip: Your video should not take more than a few hours out of your weekend if you keep it simple.
 To ensure all deadlines are met, please take into account time required to finish rendering your video and upload to the UHack judging submission area.

 Your pitch video should include:

-- A Problem: What problem does your project solve?
+- The problem: Which problem does your project solve?

-- A Vision: What is the vision for your solution?
+- Your vision: What is the vision for your solution?

-- A Target Market: Who are you aiming this solution at?
+- Target market: Who are you aiming this solution at?
 How will it benefit them?

 Your pitch video could include (if you have time):